This website is best viewed on a modern browser.

 The ESU Secondary School Exchange Scholarship (SSE) is a merit-based scholarship that provides tuition, room and board for US and UK students to spend a semester or year (Gap Year) abroad between high school and college.
 Since its inception in 1928, the ESU of the United States and ESU of the Commonwealth have worked closely together to provide the scholarship opportunity for thousands of students to expand their horizons academically and culturally by studying at secondary schools in the US and UK.
 The oldest of all our educational programs, the SSE is at the heart of the ESU mission to use the English language to foster global understanding and goodwill through cultural and educational exchanges.
 Through this experience, students gain maturity, independence and global perspectives that benefit them in college and in their future careers.

-Twelve students were able to “cross the pond” to live and study during the 2022/23 academic year in the United States and United Kingdom.
-In London, US students were given a private tour of the House of Commons by SSE Alumnus Kane Emmerson before joining ESU members and Alumni for a reception and dinner.
-Jasmine Sandhar, SSE Culver alumna spoke at the event.
+Eleven students were able to “cross the pond” to live and study during the 2023/2024 academic year in the United States and United Kingdom.
+In London, US students gathered at Dartmouth House for Thanksgiving Dinner with Luard Morse Scholar Michayla George, ESU members and Alumni.

 Learn more